glotzerlab/gsd/INSTALLING.rst

 **gsd** is implemented in a single C file.
 Copy ``gsd/gsd.h`` and ``gsd/gsd.c`` into your project.

-Using the pure python reader
+Using the pure Python reader
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you only need to read files, you can skip installing and just extract the module modules